python/devguide/getting-started/pull-request-lifecycle.rst

 Typo fixes
 ==========

-Fixing typos and grammatical errors in documentation is a welcome contribution that does not require a linked issue.
-The most appropriate places for such fixes are:
+Fixing typos and grammatical errors in documentation is a contribution that does not require a linked issue.
+The most appropriate place for such fixes is the :cpy-file:`Doc/` directory (end-user documentation).

-* The ``Doc/`` directory (end-user documentation)
-* Internal documentation, such as files in ``Misc/``
-* News entries under ``Misc/NEWS.d/``

-Keep typo-fix PRs **small and focused**, ideally limited to one file or a small set of closely related files.
+Keep typo-fix PRs **small and focused**.
 Large PRs that touch many unrelated files notify a large number of reviewers unnecessarily and are harder to review.
 Large typo-fix PRs, or PRs touching directories outside those listed above, may be closed with a reference to this section.